kultzak/kultzak.github.io/index.markdown

 ref: ind
 ---

-Hi, I'm a programmer, insterested in metaheuristics, optimization problems and other things like generative art and psychology....!!
+Hi, I'm a programmer, insterested in metaheuristics, optimization problems and other things like generative and open source....!!

 <div class="divider"></div>